hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 --set elasticsearch.sysctlInitContainer.enabled=false
 ```

-T﻿he Apache SkyWalking is installed to the Kubernetes cluster namespace *skywalking*.
-It creates the *elasticsearch* as the `StatefulSet`, running pod on each worker node.
+After running above commands, t﻿he Apache SkyWalking is installed to the Kubernetes cluster's namespace *skywalking*.
+It creates the *elasticsearch* as the `StatefulSet`, running a pod on each worker node.
 It runs the Apache SkyWalking OAP with replicas as 2 to provide high availability.

 It should be noted that the last option *elasticsearch.sysctlInitContainer.enabled=false* is necessary.
 Otherwise, it will try to set up *vm.max_map_count* using a privileged container during *elasticsearch* installation.
 It will violate the existing *PodSecurityPolicy* deployed in the HPE GreenLake environment.
-Therefore, it will fail the Helm install.
+It therefore will fail the Helm install.

 We can check the detailed Apache SkyWalking installation by typing the following *kubectl* command: